sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 The default client is the .etcdctl:
 ./etcdctl

-## check version with version 3 or 2
+check version with version 3 or 2:
 ./etcdctl  --version

-## API version set
+API version set:
 export ETCDCTL_API=3

-## Set a value
+Set a value:
 ./etcdctl put key1 value1

-## ./etcdctl get key1
+./etcdctl get key1:
 key1
 value1

-## If you deployed ETCD yourself from scratch
+If you deployed ETCD yourself from scratch:
 - Take note of this option passed in the etcd.service:

-## This is the address the etcd listens to, Ip of the master node
+This is the address the etcd listens to, Ip of the master node:
 --advertise-client-urls https://${INTERNAL_IP} \\

 - You need the url configured in the kube-api server when it tries to reach the etcd server

-## If you use kubeadm to deploy your cluster
+If you use kubeadm to deploy your cluster:
 - kubeadm deploys the ETCD server for you as a POD in the kubesystem NS

-## list all keys in the etcd server o the master node
+list all keys in the etcd server o the master node:

 kubectl exec etcd-master -n kube-system etcdctl get / --prefix -keys-only

-## The k8 way of storing data in a dir structure
-root dir - registry
+The k8 way of storing data in a dir structure: root dir - registry

 registry has these under it: